sfishel18/moment-to-temporal/README.md

 # Moment to Temporal

-A code-mod to transform your Moment.js code into Temporal API code.
+A codemod to transform your Moment.js code into Temporal API code.

 ## About